Inorman500/Verilog-MIDI-Receiver/README.md

 THe goal of this lab is to design a hardware version of a serial MIDI receiver.
 The design is implemented in Altera’s Complex Programmable Logic Device (CPLD) MAX 7000S, with part number EPM7064SLC44-10.
 Input to the Altera device is the single-bit input line from the MIDI interface cable through the opto-isolator circuit.
 The Altera chip will be clocked by a 4MHz crystal oscillator.
 Output pins of the device will drive seven LEDs to display the note number of the note played on computer keyboard in binary.

-Timing diagram of a MIDI byte can be seen here https://imgur.com/NbamwNN
+For transmission at 31,250 bits/s, each bit persists on the line for 32 µs, called the bit time (BT).
+The addition of the start bit and stop bits means that each MIDI byte takes 10 bit periods to transmit.Timing diagram of a MIDI byte can be seen here https://imgur.com/NbamwNN

 Design for schematic can be seen here https://imgur.com/RbBXpfw